[HISTORY: Adopted by the Township Council of the Township of Willingboro as indicated in article histories. Amendments noted where applicable.]

 All required escrow and bond fees for any application, including required tree replacements or fees, shall be verified as paid prior to the issuance of the tree removal permit.

-Tree removal permit applications shall be filed at the Inspections office and shall be completed in full.
-The application must be deemed complete and all required fees, as set forth in § 352-8, be paid prior to review.
+Tree removal permit applications shall be filed at the Inspections Office and shall be completed in full.
+Prior to review, the application must be deemed complete and all required fees must be paid, as set forth in § 352-8.
+The following additional requirements must be met prior to permit issuance:

 Inspections.
 Upon the approval of the Planning/Zoning Boards, and after the application is complete and reviewed, the Tree Specialist shall inspect the trees and property which are the subject of the permit application within 30 days.
 The Tree Specialist may, upon inspection, provide recommendations to the applicant.